Murder of Elaine O'Hara: Arrest and trial

 Evidence from O'Hara's phone and laptop led to warrants to search Dwyer's house, where further evidence was discovered.
 He was arrested, and initially denied knowing O'Hara (which was disproven by security footage at O'Hara's home, and the presence of semen in her bed), and later denied murdering O'Hara.
 The trial opened on 22 January 2015.
 At the trial, the violent homemade sex videos and retrieved fragments of emails provided evidence of the sexual use of bondage, violence and knives.
 Numerous messages from O'Hara referred to Dwyer's repeated threats to stab and kill her.

-Dwyer's defence counsel Remy Farrell argued that there was no evidence tying Dwyer to O'Hara's death.
+Dwyer's defense counsel Remy Farrell argued that there was no evidence tying Dwyer to O'Hara's death.
 O'Hara had a history of depression and her cause of death had never been determined by pathologists.
 She had recently been released from a psychiatric hospital which she had entered after having suicidal thoughts.
 There was "not a screed of evidence in respect of the cause of death", or even evidence that it was murder.
 According to Farrell, both the police and her own family had first believed that she most probably committed suicide.
 O'Hara's interest in the BDSM lifestyle had been known to the police since before the discovery of her body, and there were many circumstances that could have led to her death.
 Farrell said that the violent language used by Dwyer in his texts was proof of nothing more than his sexual fantasies.

 Seán Guerin SC, prosecuting, said that the accumulated evidence pointed to a detailed plan by Dwyer to commit and get away with murder.
 Dwyer had used O'Hara's low self-esteem to manipulate her.
 His desire to kill a woman was well-documented in his texts.
 O'Hara was not a willing participant in sexual violence; she repeatedly expressed her wish "not to be stabbed" and "not to be beaten" by him.
 She only wanted "companionship, love and ultimately a child".
 Knowing she had recently been released from a psychiatric hospital, Dwyer had lured her to the cemetery intending to take her to the mountains and kill her, expecting that if her body was discovered, her death would be deemed to have been suicide.
 But the attempt to conceal his relationship with her by hiding the mobile phones and O'Hara's personal effects was clear evidence of intent.

-On 27 March 2015 Dwyer was convicted in a unanimous verdict.
+On 27 March 2015, Dwyer was convicted in a unanimous verdict.
 Sentencing him to life imprisonment, the judge Tony Hunt stated that he "110% agreed" with jury's decision.
 The jury was exempted from jury duty for 30 years.